This post may contain affiliate links. Please read my disclosure.

 What I use– Jumbo Wok, 14 inch

-I make A LOT of Asian food (stir fries, curries, etc.) and this wok is one of my favorite pans in the kitchen.
-Because of its curved shape, the wok has different temperatures throughout which lends to more even cooking.
-This works well when stir frying veggies, tofu, etc.
+If you like Asian food, a wok will probably be one of your favorite pans to use.
+Because of its curved shape, the wok has different temperatures which lends to more even cooking throughout.
+This works well when stir frying veggies, tofu, etc, such as in this Vegetable Pancit or Cauliflower Rice Stir Fry.

 13. Panini Press/Griddle

-This is a new item in my kitchen, and I’m in love!
-This griddle/panini press is awesome for making all sorts of delicious plant-based panini sandwiches (with those fancy “grill lines”), but you can also use it for many other foods.
-You can try veggie burgers, burritos, pancakes, etc. and it also comes with a separate attachment for waffles.
-It’s also really easy to clean with removable grill plates.
+Try veggie burgers, burritos, pancakes, etc. and it also comes with a separate attachment for waffles.
+It’s also easy to clean with removable grill plates.

 14. Lemon/Lime Zester